samliu21/chess-ai/README.md

 Among all legal moves, the largest product is the selected move.

-The neural networks consist of five convolutional layers, followed by two affine layers and an output layer.
+The neural networks consist of six convolutional layers, followed by two affine layers and an output layer.
 A more detailed sketch of the architecture can be found below:

 ```
 Model: "model"